Porphyrins, Total, Plasma

 The workup of patients with a suspected porphyria is most effective when following a stepwise approach.
 See Porphyria (Acute) Testing Algorithm and Porphyria (Cutaneous) Testing Algorithm in Special Instructions or contact Mayo Medical Laboratories to discuss testing strategies.

 Monitoring treatment of patients with porphyria cutanea tarda

 Abnormal results are reported with a detailed interpretation that may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, recommendations for additional testing when indicated and available, and a phone number to reach one of the laboratory directors in case the referring physician has additional questions.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Plasma porphyrins, especially protoporphyrin are extremely sensitive to light and may degrade to normal levels if not handled properly.
-Send specimen frozen in amber vial (Supply T192) to protect from light.
+Send specimen frozen in amber vial (T192) to protect from light.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.